vector-k/RepData_PeerAssessment1/PA1_template.md

 These values virtually identical to the earlier estimates.
 The mean is the same, since we simply imputed the mean; the median is slightly changed.

 *What is the impact of imputing missing data on the estimates of the total daily number of steps?*
-There seems to be very little impact of imputing data in this way on the averages.
-However, it would increase the total daily number of steps.
+While there is little impact of imputing data using this method on the averages, this method *does* increases the total daily number of steps.

 ## Are there differences in activity patterns between weekdays and weekends?